 “I quit the electrician job long ago,” he said.

 “Too dangerous.
 Plus, I got to do standup.
 It’s the whole reason I moved here.
 But now I’m thinking of quitting.”

 “Why quit now?”
 I asked.

-“It’s all about fashion.
-It’s who you’re friends with and what they can do for you and what you can do for them.
-It just gets harder, the older I get, and I’m forty.
-I think about quitting, then I change my mind, think about quitting, then change my mind.
-I did the Improv only less than a dozen of times in fifteen years, Man.
-Nothing’s ever taken off.”
+Les took a bite out of a blueberry scone.
+He wore torn clothes like an electrician.
+“Where’re the right people, man?
+It gets harder the older I get.
+I’m edging forty.
+I think about quitting, then I change my mind, think about quitting, then I change my mind.
+I did open mics at the Improv about a dozen times in those years, man.
+But nothing’s ever taken off.”